 Before you Travel

-Bookings needed & things you can prepare in advance to make the most of your time once in Lisbon
+Bookings needed & things you can prepare in advance to make the most of your time once in Budapest

 The huge majority of travelers visit the following attractions.
 They need to be booked to avoid huge queues or to guarantee availability.

-There are different ways to get from Portela international aiport to the center of Lisbon:
+There are different ways to get from Ferenc Liszt International Airport to the center of Budapest.
+I recommend these 2 options the most:

 Book your tours, guides & activities: the best tours sell out fast.
 Try to do your research and book before you go.
 Have a look at our Love Your Trip selection, we have the best services and experiences in town.